From Neovim back to VS Code, it probably wasn't worth it.

 - File and folder related refactoring is better, e.g. moving files around and auto updating imports.

-- Transition to another modern IDE may be easier, e.g. XCode.
-I don't want to be in the terminal without a mouse forever building UX.
+- Transition to another modern IDE may be easier, e.g. Xcode.
+I don't want to be stuck in a terminal without a mouse forever when building UIs.

 Future plans

-I don't regret trying out Neovim as I learned a lot, some knowledge I brought back to VSCode and I am now more comfortable contributing to a VIM plugin.
+I don't regret trying out Neovim as I learned a lot—not only about Vim but also how IDEs work—some of which I brought back to VS Code.
+I'm now more comfortable contributing to Vim plugins.